cdl-geneseo/critical-digital-practices/mod-3/one-text-three-views.md

 ---
 # One Text, Three Views

-As we saw in the the previous section, plain text is a highly interoperable format for storing and sharing textual content (e.g., books, blog posts).
+As previously mentioned, plain text is a highly interoperable format for storing and sharing textual content (e.g., books, blog posts).
 We can work with plain text documents in any text editor or even in a terminal window.
 We can begin working on a plain text document with one of these tools, save it, then open it in another and pick up right where we left off.
 The visual presentation of the text content may vary from one tool to another (for example, by including syntax highlighting), but the content itself will not.

 Let's test this out for ourselves.